phunehehe/terminal-dotfiles/README.md

-Dotfiles for terminal programs that I will use to deploy to all servers I work with.
+This is intended for my personal use.
+If you want to use it, at least fork the repo and change the identity in `_gitconfig`.

-Copy and paste for the lazy:
+Copy and paste for the lazy me:

-    cat > rcsync.sh <<RCSYNC
-    #!/bin/sh
-    rm -rf temp-dotfiles; mkdir -p temp-dotfiles; cd temp-dotfiles curl --insecure https://raw.github.com/phunehehe/terminal-dotfiles/master/install.sh | bash -s
-    RCSYNC
-    chmod +x rcsync.sh
-    ./rcsync.sh

-Those commands will create a script named `rcsync.sh` in the current directory.
-The script will download and setup config files and any necessary plugins etc under `$HOME`.
-The script can be used again and again to sync the config.
+    git clone --recursive git://github.com/phunehehe/terminal-dotfiles.git
+    ./terminal-dotfiles/install.sh

 Existing dotfiles will be backed up, just in case.

-See my blog post [Keeping dotfiles in sync using GitHub](http://phunehehe.is-great.org/2011/keeping-dotfiles-in-sync-using-github/) for a discussion on how to keep the same configurations on many machines.
+To delete them in one fell swoop:

+    rm -r .*.terminal-dotfiles-*

+To update an existing installation:

+    cd terminal-dotfiles
+    git submodule update --init --recursive
+    ./install.sh